 If for any taxable year a Trust did not qualify as a regulated investment company, all of its taxable income would be subject to tax at the regular corporate rate without any deduction for distributions to Holders, and any distributions would be taxable to the Holders as ordinary dividends to the extent of the Trust's current or accumulated earnings and profits.
-Such distributions generally would be eligible for the dividends received deduction in the case of corporate Holders and the preferential federal tax rate of 20% applicable to certain qualified dividends from domestic corporations.
+Such distributions generally would be eligible for the dividends received deduction in the case of corporate Holders and noncorporate Holders may be able to benefit from the preferential federal tax rate of 20% applicable to certain qualified dividends.

 Your Trust's policy is to distribute as dividends each year 100% (and in no event less than 90%) of its investment company taxable income.
 Distributions of net ordinary income and net short-term capital gains are taxable to Holders as ordinary income.
-Certain dividends of a Trust, to the extent attributable to income earned by the Trust from taxable domestic and certain foreign corporations may be eligible for the maximum 20% federal tax rate applicable to qualified dividends if certain holding period and other requirements are met.
+Certain dividends of a Trust, to the extent attributable to income earned by a Trust from taxable domestic and certain foreign corporations, may be treated as qualified dividend income that is eligible for a reduced maximum rate to non-corporate Holders of 20% if certain holding period and other requirements are met.
 If a Trust receives at least 95% of its gross income (exclusive of net capital gain) in any taxable year from qualified dividends, all of the ordinary income dividends paid by the Trust will be qualified dividend income.
-Corporate Holders are generally entitled to the dividendsreceived deduction to the extent that a Trust's income is derived from qualifying dividends from domestic corporations.
+Corporate Holders are generally entitled to the dividends-received deduction to the extent that a Trust's income is derived from qualifying dividends from domestic corporations.
 Holders should consult their tax adviser regarding specific questions about the dividends received deduction.

 "Qualified REIT dividends" (i.e., ordinary REIT dividends other than capital gain dividends and portions of REIT dividends designated as qualified dividend income eligible for capital gain tax rates) are eligible for a 20% deduction by noncorporate taxpayers.
 This deduction, if allowed in full, equates to a maximum effective tax rate of 29.6% (37% top rate applied to income after 20% deduction).
-Distributions by a Trust to its shareholders that are attributable to qualified REIT dividends received by the Trust and which the Trust properly reports as "Section 199A Dividends," are treated as "qualified REIT dividends" in the hands of non-corporate shareholders.
+Distributions by a Trust to its Holders that are attributable to qualified REIT dividends received by the Trust and which the Trust properly reports as "Section 199A Dividends," are treated as "qualified REIT dividends" in the hands of non-corporate shareholders.
 A Section 199A Dividend is treated as a qualified REIT dividend only if the shareholder receiving such dividend holds the dividend-paying RIC shares for at least 46 days of the 91-day period beginning 45 days before the shares become ex-dividend, and is not under an obligation to make related payments with respect to a position in substantially similar or related property.
 A Trust is permitted to report such part of its dividends as Section 199A Dividends as are eligible, but is not required to do so.
 Unless later extended or made permanent, this 20% deduction will no longer be available for taxable years beginning after December 31, 2025.